-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017 (and previously the MLRs 2007), with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £30,929.
+5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £29,830.

-5.6 The SRA considers that the basic penalty should be reduced by twenty percent, in terms of mitigation discount, to £24,743.
+5.6 The SRA considers that the basic penalty should be reduced by fifteen percent, in terms of mitigation discount, to £25,356, then reduced further using our discretion allowed for in the Guidance, for proportionality reasons to £25,000, as it is deemed disproportionate and not in the public interest to send such a matter to the Tribunal.
+The maximum the SRA can fine a recognised body is £25,000; anything above this must be heard by the Solicitors Disciplinary Tribunal.
 This reduction follows the following factors in the Guidance that apply to this case: